These naturally green, matcha madeleine cakes are so delicious – I hope you try them because you won’t be disappointed.

 I am always amazed when I see bloggers and crafters getting into the holiday spirit in the middle of the summer.
 Excluding brand collaborations, I definitely do not think that far in advance.
 I was still eking out the last few pleasures of summer as late into the fall as I could.
 Bonfires, sailing, sandals – that was my focus.
 With the exception of today’s delicious matcha madeleine cake recipe!

 I thrifted the most adorable tree-shaped mini cake pan during the summer and have been waiting for the holiday season to put it to use.
-All fall I dreamed of a matcha-infused madeleine recipe.
-When I won a photo contest at a local tea shop (3 of my photos will appear in their annual calendar), I used some of the $150 gift card I won and bought some delicious powdered matcha - but you can find it online, too.
+All fall I dreamed of a matcha madeleine cake recipe.
+When I won a photo contest at a local tea shop (three of my photos will appear in their annual calendar – yay!), I used some of the $150 gift card I won and bought some delicious powdered matcha – but you can find it online too.
 These naturally green, tree-shaped mini cakes are so easy to whip up and they taste SO good.
-Hubby and I actually invited neighbors over for a cup of tea and madeleines, because we literally couldn't trust ourselves not to eat them all in one sitting.
+Hubby and I actually invited neighbors over for a cup of tea and madeleines, because we literally couldn’t trust ourselves not to eat them all in one sitting.

-Aren't they adorable?
-The magic is in the cute pan I found for $1.00:
+Aren’t they adorable?
+The magic is in the matcha, but also the cute pan I found for $1.00:

-I couldn't find the exact one online, but I did track down a similar pan with trees and gingerbread people (hello, Grinches)!
-No matter what kind of pan you bake these sweet treats in, they're sure to become a fast favorite!
-If you're already drooling all over your laptop (guilty), here's what you'll need to bake these matcha madeleines.
+I couldn’t find the exact pan online, but I did track down a similar pan with trees and gingerbread people (hello, Grinches)!
+No matter what kind of pan you bake these matcha madeleine cakes in, they’re sure to become a fast favorite!
+If you’re already drooling all over your laptop (guilty), here’s what you’ll need to bake these matcha flavored madeleines.